bctrainers/adsb-receiver/README.md

-# The ADS-B Receiver Project :airplane:
+# The ADS-B Receiver Project Redux

 This repository contains scripts in a continuation of the ADSB project by jprochazka.